kim-minseong/SeekBar/README.md

 The `SeekBar` component made with SwiftUI is designed to facilitate the easy display and manipulation of progress in video or audio players.
 It can also be used as a simple Slider.

+## 🧬 Samples
+If you want to see a sample usecase of a SeekBar, please check out the [SeekBarSamples](https://github.com/kim-minseong/SeekBarSamples)

 ## Usage

 Create a SeekBar like this: